chantelwetzel-noaa/data_summary/doc/_main.md

 # Yelloweye rockfish
  The most recent assessment of Yelloweye rockfish was a full assessment conducted in 2017.
 Across available data, Yelloweye rockfish have been observed and sampled generally by both commercial and recreational fisheries and the NWFSC WCGBT and HKL surveys.

  Across all years of available data, commercial fisheries have collected a total of 9,182 length observations, 2,116 age readings, and 330 otoliths that are available to be aged.
-Since 2000, commercial fisheries have collected a 3,568 length observations, 2,097 age readings, and 207 otoliths that are available to be aged.
-In California, since 2000, a total of 218 length observations, 0 age readings, and 17 otoliths have been collected In Oregon, since 2000, a total of 994 length observations, 449 age readings, and 190 otoliths have been collected In Washington, since 2000, a total of 2,356 length observations, 1,648 age readings, and 0 otoliths have been collected
+In California, since 2000, a total of 218 length observations, 0 age readings, and 17 otoliths have been collected.
+In Oregon, since 2000, a total of 994 length observations, 449 age readings, and 190 otoliths have been collected.
+In Washington, since 2000, a total of 2,356 length observations, 1,648 age readings, and 0 otoliths have been collected.

 Across all years of available data, recreational fisheries have collected a total of 3,399 length observations, 52 age readings, and 323 otoliths that are available to be aged.
-Since 2003, recreational fisheries have collected a 2,583 length observations, 52 age readings, and 323 otoliths that are available to be aged.
-In California, since 2003, a total of 863 length observations, 0 age readings, and 211 otoliths have been collected In Oregon, since 2003, a total of 1,530 length observations, 0 age readings, and 0 otoliths have been collected In Washington, since 2003, a total of 190 length observations, 52 age readings, and 112 otoliths have been collected
+In California, since 2003, a total of 863 length observations, 0 age readings, and 211 otoliths have been collected.
+In Oregon, since 2003, a total of 1,530 length observations, 0 age readings, and 0 otoliths have been collected.
+In Washington, since 2003, a total of 190 length observations, 52 age readings, and 112 otoliths have been collected.

 Across all years of available data, the NWFSC WCGBT survey has collected a total of 824 length observations, 684 age readings, and 139 otoliths that are available to be aged.
 Across all years of available data, the NWFSC HKL survey has collected a total of 86 length observations, 0 age readings, and 80 otoliths that are available to be aged.